Patricia D. Benke, Associate Justice

 Justice Benke is an advocate of adult and second career education.
 She currently serves as a core adjunct professor in National University’s Department of Criminal Justice Administration.
 She has also taught in the university's Leadership and Business Ethics tracks.
 Justice Benke is a participant in the school's volunteer mentor program.

-Justice Benke serves on the Dean’s Advisory Council for San Diego State University and is a member of the Board of Trustees of Thomas Jefferson School of Law.
-She is a former member of the Board of Directors for the Alumni Association at the University of San Diego Law School.
+Justice Benke serves on the Dean’s Advisory Council for San Diego State University and is a former member of the Board of Trustees of Thomas Jefferson School of Law and the Board of Directors for the Alumni Association at the University of San Diego Law School.
 She also served as a trustee for Francis Parker School.

 Before her appointments to the bench Justice Benke was a member of San Diego’s Park and Recreation Board, which advises the San Diego City Council and mayor on development and maintenance of the parks and recreation facilities in the city.
 She served as the Board's Chairperson for Balboa Park.
 She is a former political writer and analyst for KPBS television, San Diego's public television station.